Today, we will explore why you should keep your cat indoors and not let it run free in the wild outdoors.

 The Litter Box Of Your Indoor Cat Can Be Show

 Even though monitoring your cat’s litter box habits may be unpleasant, it’s crucial.
 It’s possible that you might save your cat’s life.
-If you keep your cat indoors, then you might be able to detect the symptoms of disease earlier by checking their poop for any changes in color, texture, or frequency.
+If you keep your cat indoors, then you might be able to detect the symptoms of disease earlier by checking their poop for any changes in color, texture, or frequency when changing their cat litter.

 Abscesses From Fighting Are Rare Among Indoor Cats